PiaLyck/tinyland-newsletter-signup/README.md

 ## Tinyland.dk newsletter form
 Newsletter signup form with Node.js, Express.js, and the MailChimp API.
-Deloyed to Google Cloud using Google App Engine.
+Deployed to Google Cloud using Google App Engine.

 # +